Yaël Braun-Pivet: Political positions

 In July 2019, Braun-Pivet voted in favor of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.

-In 2021, Braun-Pivet proposed to create a new ad-hoc body to better supervise the government's decision-making process on the COVID-19 pandemic in France.

-Also in 2021, Braun-Pivet voted against La République En Marche !'s party line and instead supported draft legislation proposed by the Liberties and Territories group aimed at legalizing assisted suicide.
+In 2021, she proposed a new ad-hoc body to better supervise the government's decision-making process on the COVID-19 pandemic in France.
+Also in 2021, Braun-Pivet voted against the party line and instead supported draft legislation proposed by the Liberties and Territories group aimed at legalising assisted suicide.